-Round, arched, loft, skylight and conservatory roof windows can all be tricky to dress and you should really only ever choose made-to-measure window dressings for any unusual shaped windows.
-Our shaped wooden shutters can be made-to-measure any window shape, and can be painted or have a natural wood finish to suit your own style and décor.
+Round, arched, loft, skylight and conservatory roof windows can all be tricky to dress and you should really only ever choose made-to-measure window dressings for any unusually shaped windows.
+Our shaped wooden shutters can be made-to-measure any window shape and can be painted or have a natural wood finish to suit your own style and décor.

 For Skylights, choose Pleated, Roller, Velux or Venetian blinds, which look neat and sleek.
 You may also want to invest in a motorised operating mechanism to make it super easy to control your blinds, especially if your skylight is hard to reach.

 Conservatory roof windows come in all sorts of unusual shapes and sizes.
 We can offer a range of made-to-measure Pleated blinds that fit conservatory roof windows perfectly.
 These are available in SolarPleat fabrics which help you to control the temperature all year round.